Who Is Dolly Parton?

 In June 2018, Netflix announced plans for a Dolly Parton anthology series, with the iconic performer on board to executive produce and appear in select episodes.
 Heartstrings premiered in November 2019, with each of its eight episodes based on one of Parton's songs.

-Dolly Parton has worked with charitable organizations in support of numerous causes over the years and established her own Dollywood Foundation in 1996.
-With the goal of improving literacy among young children, she created Dolly’s Imagination Library, a program which donates more than 10 million books to children annually.
+Parton has worked with charitable organizations in support of numerous causes over the years and established her own Dollywood Foundation in 1996.
+With the goal of improving literacy among young children, she created Dolly’s Imagination Library, a program that donates more than 10 million books to children annually.
 "They call me the Book Lady.
 That's what the little kids say when they get their books in the mail,” she told The Washington Post in 2006.
 "They think I bring them and put them in the mailbox myself, like Peter Rabbit or something.”

 Though many of her charitable contributions are anonymous, Parton has used her success to give back to her community by providing scholarships for children, donating thousands to hospitals and providing technology and supplies for classrooms.

 Parton has been married to Carl Dean since 1966.
 The couple met at a Nashville laundromat, the Wishy Washy, two years earlier.
 On their 50th anniversary, the two renewed their vows.
 "My husband is not one who wants to be just thrown out there," she has said about Dean.
 "He’s very private, and I’ve always respected that for him and about him."